serkanyurttapan/WPF_Cs_LINQ_EF_Calendar_Notes/README.md

 -User can change Resources and Culture

-Attention: Project still under constraction :)
+Attention: Project still under constraction

 To Do:

+CultureInfo ci = CultureInfo.GetCultureInfo ("pl-PL");
 Styles, UnityContainer - in next update.

    Author